Eagleshot/GlacierCam/README.md

 ## General
 - [ ] Extend documentation + improve installation script
-    * Add instruction: camera needs to be set to UTC time
+    * Add instruction: camera needs to be set to UTC time -> Should be done by installation script
     * Add instruction: default camera state needs to be set to "on"
     * Add instruction: Only works with raspberry pi os bullseye
 - [ ] Open source the project